 RULE 8-60.
 OVERRIDES OF VETOES.
-When a bill or resolution is returned to the Senate because of veto by the Governor, a motion that the vetoed legislation become law the Governor's objections notwithstanding shall be in order-at any time, pursuant to Rule 8-5.
+When a bill or resolution is returned to the Senate because of veto by the Governor, a motion that the vetoed legislation become law the Governor's objections notwithstanding shall be in order, pursuant to Rule 8-5.